Making funny sounds: the music of “Mr. Show,” 20 years later

 Matching Music to Nonsense

 “I had to make music to go along with the ridiculous stuff that Bob [Odenkirk] did off the top of his head.
 But that stuff was so amusical, it’s crazy.
 I had to experiment when I first heard it, like what key should it be in, because you could pick four different keys and you’d have to go different places with it.
-It was so amusical that it could have been almost anything, so especially when it’s supposed to be, like, glorious and everything, when David [Cross] says it needs to have some kind of logic to it–scattered but it had to have some hook that you can grab onto.”
+It was so amusical that it could have been almost anything, so especially when it’s supposed to be, like, glorious and everything,when David Cross says how wonderful it is, it needs to have some logic to it–scattered but it had to have some hook that you can grab onto.”

 Approximating Mediocrity

 “I really had to go for worse than mediocre to get a noticeable transition to Bob’s music and David’s.
 One of the things I did, because I’m kind of compulsive, is I looked at the shots of them acting like they’re conducting and the band act like they’re playing, and I tried to see if there was any kind of rhythm.
 I just actually made markers where it looked like they were hitting downbeats, so I could try to make it sound like what they’d be playing, and I found a tempo from that.
-Then I end up going, ‘Okay he’s just gonna be doing cue notes the whole time,’ which, even the most mediocre marching band guy would go, ‘This is just shite.'”
+Then I end up going, ‘Okay he’s just gonna be doing two notes the whole time,’ which, even the most mediocre marching band guy would go, ‘This is just shite.'”

 Putting It All Together